 Senior-friendly app features to look for

-Regardless of what type of app you’re looking for, some general features can help make your user experience more straightforward and less frustrating:
+Regardless of what type of app you’re looking for, there are some general features that can help make your user experience more straightforward and less frustrating:

 • Large text display